davidmarkclements/lazaretto/readme.md

 > Run esm and/or cjs code in a separate V8 isolate with code-injection capabilities

-## Status

-Experimental

 ## Support

 * Node 14+
-* Might work on Node 12, but that is not supported nor tested

 ## About